 \subsection{Related Work}

-Propelled by the work of~\cite{Elia2011} and \cite{Su2014}, there has been a recent and significant research effort dedicated to analyzing optimization algorithms from the perspective of dynamical systems and control theory, especially in continuous time~\cite{Wibisono2016,Wilson2018,Lessard2016,Fazlyab2017b,Scieur2017,Franca2018,Fazlyab2018,Fazlyab2018b,Taylor2018,Franca2019,Orvieto2019,romero2019,Muehlebach2019}.
-A major focus within this initiative is in \emph{accceleration}, both in terms of trying to gain new insight into more traditional optimization algorithms from this perspective, or even to exploit the interplay between continuous-time systems and their potential discretizations for novel algorithm design~\cite{Muehlebach2019,Fazlyab2017,Shi2018,Zhang2018,Franca2019b,Wilson2019}.
-Many of these papers also focus on explicit mappings and matchings of convergence rates from the continuous-time domain into discrete time.
+Propelled by the seminal works~\cite{Elia2011,Su2014}, there has been a recent and significant research effort dedicated to analyzing optimization algorithms from the perspective of dynamical systems and control theory, especially in continuous time~\cite{Wibisono2016,Wilson2018,Lessard2016,Fazlyab2017b,Scieur2017,Franca2018,Fazlyab2018,Fazlyab2018b,Taylor2018,Franca2019,Orvieto2019,romero2019,Muehlebach2019}.
+A major focus within this initiative is in \emph{accceleration}, both in terms of trying to gain new insight into common optimization algorithms from this perspective, or even to exploit the interplay between continuous-time systems and their potential discretizations for novel algorithm design~\cite{Muehlebach2019,Fazlyab2017,Shi2018,Zhang2018,Franca2019b,wilson2019}.
+Many of these papers also focus on deriving convergence rates based on the discretization of flows designed in the continuous-time domain.

-For older work connecting ordinary differential equations~(ODEs) and their numerical analysis, with optimization algorithms, see \cite{botsaris1978,botsaris1978b,zghier1981,snyman1982,snyman1983,Brockett88,Brown1989}.
+Connecting ordinary differential equations~(ODEs) with optimization algorithms is an important topic, which can be dated back to the 1970s, see \cite{botsaris1978,botsaris1978b,zghier1981,snyman1982,snyman1983,Brockett88,Brown1989}.
 In \cite{helmke1994}, the authors studied relationships between linear programming, ODEs, and general matrix theory.
 Further,~\cite{Schropp1995} and \cite{schropp2000} explored several aspects linking nonlinear dynamical systems to gradient-based optimization, including nonlinear constraints.

-Tools from Lyapunov stability theory are often employed for this purpose, mainly because there already exists a rich body of work within the nonlinear systems and control theory community for this purpose.
-In particular, typically in previous works, one seeks asymptotically Lyapunov stable gradient-based systems with an equilibrium (stationary point) at an isolated extremum of the given cost function, thus certifying local convergence.
-Naturally, {global} asymptotic stability leads to global convergence, though such an analysis will typically require the cost function to be strongly convex everywhere.
+Lyapunov stability theory is often employed for the analysis, there already exists a rich body of works within the nonlinear systems and control theory community for this purpose.
+Typically in previous works, one seeks asymptotically Lyapunov stable gradient-based systems with an equilibrium (stationary point) at an isolated extremum of the given cost function, thus certifying local convergence.
+Naturally, the global asymptotic stability leads to global convergence, though such analysis will typically require the cost function to be strongly convex everywhere.